-College Campus Accident Attorney
+College Campus Accident Lawyers in NYC

 Columbia, New York University, Fordham, St. John’s, Juilliard – all these colleges are dream locations for thousands of students around the country.
 NYC is home to these and many other top-rated colleges and universities.
 However, many campuses have hit the headlines for something no school wants recognition for – personal injuries.
 College campuses are full of opportunities for accidents.
 It is up to the college to take due care to reasonably prevent harm to students.
 Shirking any duty or responsibility can easily result in a student injury or wrongful death.
 If you or your child has been involved in a college accident in NYC, we can help.